 The midterm exam will be a take-home exam.
-It will be assigned on Monday, May 5, 2014, and due on Wednesday, May 7, 2014.
+It will be assigned on Monday, February 9, 2014, and due on Wednesday, February 11, 2014.

-The final exam will be a three-hour exam, held on Friday, June 6 (as per the registrar's schedule).
+The final exam will be a three-hour exam, held on Monday, March 16 (as per the registrar's schedule).

-Except for medical necessity, there will be no alternate exam dates; you should only register for the class if you are certain you can take the exams on these dates.
+Except for medical necessity, there will be no alternate exam dates or times.
+You should only register for the class if you are certain you can take the exams on these dates.